PSH-Computing-AI-club/competition-spring-2025/rules-and-regulations.md

 Yes, but under limited conditions.
 You are _permitted_ to talk general ideas regarding strategies and code with people outside your team.
 Those people however are _not allowed_ to dictate your strategy nor are they allowed to write your code in any form.

-You can talk with other contestants and get technical support in the `#CHANNEL-NAME` on the club's Discord.
+You can talk with other contestants and get technical support in the `#CHANNEL-NAME` channel on the club's Discord.

 ### 3.2.
 Can I consult the internet (or reference material) for the competition?